 High Ceilings - High ceilings increase daylighting in a space and improve air flow.
-They allow warmer air to rise to the ceiling, cooling the room.
+They allow warmer air to rise to the ceiling, cooling the room allowing the occupied lower areas to be cooler.

 AWNINGS ON THESE DOWNTOWN BUILDINGS PROVIDE SHADE FOR PEDESTRIANS, LARGE STOREFRONT WINDOWS AND UPPER STORIES.
+Library of Congress

 PORCHES PROVIDE SHELTERED OUTDOOR LIVING SPACE, MAXIMIZE CROSS VENTILATION, AND SHADE EXTERIOR WALLS AND WINDOWS.
+Library of Congress